mspielberg/factorio-miniloader/README.md

     * Work around for bug in Creative Mode's instant deconstruction cheat.
     * Fix icon appearance when other mods add multi-layer icons to underground belts.
     * Fix case where mining the last entity connected to a miniloader via circuit left the miniloader inoperative.
+* 1.5.21 (2018-05-24):
+    * Fix Ultimate Belts miniloaders not yielding an item when mined.
+    * Fix bug with Upgrade Planner integration that could sometimes cause upgraded miniloaders to not be returned to the player's inventory.